-Types of Fiscal Policy
+1.2 Types of Fiscal Policy

-Expansionary Fiscal Policy: It is generally used for giving boost to the economy i.e. to speed up the rate of growth of the economy or during a recession when growth in national income is not sufficient enough to maintain the present standards of living of the population.
+Expansionary Fiscal Policy: It is generally used for giving a boost to the economy i.e. to speed up the rate of growth of the economy or during a recession when growth in national income is not sufficient enough to maintain the present standards of living of the population.
 A tax cut and/or an increase in government spending would be implemented to boost economic growth and lower unemployment rates.
 This is not a sustainable policy, as it leads to budget deficits and thus, should be used with caution by the government.

 Neutral Fiscal Policy: This implies a balanced budget where government spending is equal to the tax revenue.
-It further means that government spending is fully funded by tax revenue and overall the budget outcome has a neutral effect on the level of economic activity.
+It further means that government spending is fully funded by tax revenue and, the overall budget outcome has a neutral effect on the level of economic activity.

-Components of Fiscal Policy:
+1.3 Components of Fiscal Policy:

 There are four key components of Fiscal Policy are as follows:

 - Taxation Policy – The government gets its revenue by imposing taxes both direct and indirect.
 It is very important for the government to follow a judicious taxation policy and impose correct tax rates because of following two reasons – higher taxes will cause a reduction in the purchasing power of the people leading to decrease in production and investment and lower taxes will leave more money with the general public leading to high spending levels and thus high inflation.

 - Expenditure Policy – Government Expenditure includes Revenue expenditure and capital expenditure.
 The government budget is the most important instrument embodying the expenditure policy of the government.
 The budget is also used for deficit financing i.e.filling the gap between Government spending and income.